Industry News

 Among these technologies is EPS construction, which involves building houses by assembling expanded polystyrene (EPS) panels, sandwiched between a steel wire mesh that is plastered on both sides with concrete.

-EPS panels, a white foam plastic material made from solid beads of polystyrene, are manufactured in a factory and transported to the site for assembly, which cuts costs by minimising wastage of materials.
+EPS panels, a white foam plastic material made from solid beads of polystyrene, are manufactured in a factory and transported to the site for assembly, which cuts costs by minimising the wastage of materials.

 A standard two-bedroom house measuring about 100 square metres requires about 70 panels, each weighing 15 kilos – meaning a house can be carried in a single lorry load.